sussmanbu/ma415-final-project/README.md

 0. Your team will share a Github repository for the final project.
 Accept this assignment and make sure to pick your team.
 The first person who accepts will have to create a new team.
 Also, make sure to accept the invitation to the sussmanbu organization on Github.
-1. Choose a team leader.
-They will be in charge of the _Netlify_ account which is used to host the web site.
+1. Choose a team member to be in charge of the _Netlify_ account which is used to host the web site.
+Let me know the Github user name for this team member.

-## Steps for your team leader
+## Steps for Netlify Setup (only one team member should do this)

-2. The team leader will go to [https://www.netlify.com/](https://www.netlify.com/).
+2. Go to [https://www.netlify.com/](https://www.netlify.com/).
 Click _Sign Up_ and use your Github account.
 Follow the steps to sign up.
 3. Once you are set up and logged in, click _New site from Git_.
 Click _Github_ and authorize Netlify to access your account by clicking "Configure the Netlify app on GitHub" link.
+(If you have trouble with this step it might be because I need to add you to the `sussmanbu` organization.)
 4. Find your teams repository using the _Search repos_ field and select it from the list.
 5. You shouldn't have to adjust any options so click _Deploy Site_.
 Your site is now being deployed.
 6. In the meantime, click _Site Settings_ and then _Change site name_ and use your team name (or something close) as the site name.